KennethEnevoldsen/Exp-Meth-III-Tutorials/scaling.md

 ### How do i include formula in my R markdown?

-You first need to install a latex distribution on your system e.g. using the following install command `tinytex::install_tinytex()` You also need to set your header to output latex.
-The header for this script is for
+This is done using LaTeX.
+You first need to install a LaTeX distribution on your system e.g. using the following install command `tinytex::install_tinytex()` You also need to set your header to output latex.
+The header for this script is for example:
-example:

     ---
     title: "Tutorial_Scaling"